<?xml version="1.0" encoding="UTF-8"?>

 <p>&nbsp;</p>

-<blockquote><h2>Example 4.</h2>
+<h2>Example 4.</h2>

 <p><strong>The battery charges only if the power plug positioned correctly.</strong></p></blockquote>

 <p>You have to wiggle the power plug in order to charge the battery.
-After you find the right position, the battery charges properly. </p>
+After you find the right position, it charges properly.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/battery-problems/wiggle-adapter-connector.jpg" title="Wiggle adapter connector" class="alignnone" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Wiggle adapter connector" alt="" src="https://www.laptoprepair101.com/wp-images/battery-problems/wiggle-adapter-connector.jpg" width="450" height="338" /></p>

 <p><strong>Possible problems: </strong><br />

 1. AC adapter failure.
 The AC adapter power cable is damaged.
-You can <a href="http://www.laptoprepair101.com/laptop/2008/07/17/laptop-battery-stops-charging-when-move-power-cord/">test your AC adapter with a voltmeter</a>.<br />
+Here&#8217;s how toÂ <a href="https://www.laptoprepair101.com/laptop-battery-stops-charging-when-move-power-cord/">test your AC adapter</a>.<br />

 2. If the AC adapter works fine, most likely this is power jack (connector where you plug power adapter) failure.
-In this case <a href="http://www.laptoprepair101.com/laptop/2007/12/06/dc-power-jack-repair-guide/">the power jack has to be replaced</a>. </p>
+In this case the power jackÂ <a href="https://www.laptoprepair101.com/dc-power-jack-repair-guide/">has to be replaced</a>.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/power-cuts-off/replace-dc-in-power-harness.jpg" title="Power jack harness" class="alignnone" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Power jack harness" alt="" src="https://www.laptoprepair101.com/wp-images/power-cuts-off/replace-dc-in-power-harness.jpg" width="450" height="337" /></p>

 ]]></content:encoded>